YellowJacketLinux/GCC-Bootstrap/README.md

 For the compile options, see [gcc1040.spec](SPECS/gcc1040.spec).

-Once it was build, I deleted the /opt/gcc750 directory and updated the `/etc/ld.so.conf.d/bootstrap.conf` to load libraries from `/opt/gcc1040/lib` and installed the package.
+Once it was build, I deleted the /opt/gcc750 directory and updated the `/etc/ld.so.conf.d/bootstrap.conf` file to load libraries from `/opt/gcc1040/lib` and installed the package.

 Again I compiled the `hello.adb` program just to make the Ada part of